Akshaykumarpaladugu/Flask_Tutorials/README.md

 In my case i have named my environment envi you can name your own also and version also u can change.

+3.Now its time to activate your environment by command. finally press enter it will activate

+> conda activate path of your environment

+4.Now You  can find requirment.txt file it contains require libary names in it no need of manually installtions of all libaries type all list libary in requirment file and use command.

+> pip install -r requirment.txt

-3.Now try to create a app.py file and start following my Tutorials
+5.Now try to create a app.py file and start following my Tutorials.

+6.Finally to run the the flask app go terminal type command.
+> python app.py

+This will provide u an ip number copy it and past the url ip number in browser and check it.